eclipse-archived/ceylon-herd/README.md

       ```python
       #!/usr/bin/env python2
       ```
-    - Note 2: This will pretend to fail due to not being able to find `gravatar` and `db` but in fact they are already there.
+    - Note 2: This will pretend to fail due to not being able to find `db` but in fact they are already there.
 This is due to Play apparently having removed their Maven repo online.
 Those two modules have been added to our Git repo so we have them, but this step is still necessary in order to set up the `secure` module which comes from the Play